EarthByte/optAPM/README.md

 *NOTE*: The "Optimise_APM.pbs" PBS scheduling script was used on the Artemis HPC at the University of Sydney and may require modifications for other HPC systems.

+**NOTE**: Make sure to copy all directories over to the HPC (even empty directories like "model_output") otherwise an exception will get raised during execution and mpirun (or mpiexec) will get terminated abruptly (possibly without an error message).